UN Forces September 1950 counteroffensive: Aftermath

 After the UN breakout from the Pusan Perimeter, in the period from 26 September to 21 October 1950, seven survey teams traveled over all major routes of armored movement between the Perimeter line and the 38th Parallel, and also along the Kaesong-Sariwon-P'yongyang highway above the Parallel.
 This survey disclosed 239 destroyed or abandoned T-34 tanks and 74 self-propelled 76-mm guns.
 The same survey counted 60 destroyed US tanks.
-According to this survey, air action destroyed 102 (43 percent) of the tanks, napalm accounting for 60 of them or one-fourth the total enemy tank casualties; there were 59 abandoned T-34's without any visible evidence of damage, also about one-fourth the total; UN tank fire accounted for 39 tanks(16 percent); and rocket launchers were credited with 13 tanks (5 percent).
+According to this survey, air action destroyed 102 (43%) of the tanks, napalm accounting for 60 of them or one-fourth the total enemy tank casualties; there were 59 abandoned T-34's without any visible evidence of damage, also about one-fourth the total; UN tank fire accounted for 39 tanks (16%); and rocket launchers were credited with 13 tanks (5%).
 The number credited to bazooka fire is in error, for the number certainly is much higher.
 Very likely air action is credited in this survey with many tanks that originally were knocked out with infantry bazooka fire.
 There are many known cases where aircraft attacked immobilized tanks after bazooka fire had stopped them.
 There was an almost complete absence of KPA tanks destroyed by US antitank mines.
 No reliable information is available concerning the number of damaged tanks the North Koreans were able to repair and return to action.
 But the figure of 239 found destroyed or abandoned comes close to being the total number used by the KPA in South Korea.
 Very few escaped from the Pusan Perimeter into North Korea at the end of September.
 From July through September 1950 United States tank losses to all causes was 136.
-A survey showed that mine explosions caused 70 percent of the loss.
-This high rate of U.S. tank casualties in Korea to mines is all the more surprising since in World War II losses to mines came to only 20 percent of tank losses in all theaters of operations.
+A survey showed that mine explosions caused 70% of the loss.
+This high rate of U.S. tank casualties in Korea to mines is all the more surprising since in World War II losses to mines came to only 20% of tank losses in all theaters of operations.
 In the two weeks beginning with 16 September, the breakout and pursuit period, the UN forces in the south placed 9,294 prisoners in the Eighth Army stockade.
 This brought the total to 12,777, Eighth Army had captured 6,740 of them and the ROK 6,037.
 Beginning with 107 prisoners on 16 September the number had jumped to 435 on 23 September and passed the 1,000 mark daily with 1,084 on 27 September, 1,239 the next day, and 1,948 on 1 October.